one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

      - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
   - Keyboard backlight is controlled with left ctrl + alt + brightness keys (F6/F7).
 There are 7 stages, including off
   - OpenCore is set to boot at 1280x1024 - booting at 1920x1080 causes the login screen to load up with extreme graphical glitches so don't bother changing it
+  - DRM doesn't work.
+If you need streaming services like Netflix, Hulu, Amazon Prime, etc., then this isn't for you.
+Or dual boot!

 ### What's Working:
   - Just about everything!